pressbooks/local-dev-environment/README.md

 ### Add DB Connection in PHPSTORM
 You can set up access to your database in PHPStorm by creating a new MariaDB connection and setting the following values:
-- Check through `lando info` the host and port of your `database` service.
+1. Run `lando info` and note the `host` and `port` values used by your `database` service.
-- In PHPStorm, go to right side menu `Database ` and click on the `+` button to add a new `MariaDB` connection and add the following connection data:
+2. In PHPStorm, open the `Database` menu (on the right side of the IDE), click the `+` button and add a new `MariaDB` connection.
-- host and port checked in database service.
+3. Enter the following connection data:
+    - The `host` and `port` values obtained by running `lando info` earlier
     - user: wordpress
     - password: wordpress
     - database: wordpress

 ### Notes
 - The sample database includes a single empty public book and a single super admin user with a username / password of `admin / admin`.
 - The `.env.example` file provides some additional environment variables which can be used with your local Pressbooks installation but are commented out by default.
 If you wish to install the optional PB MathJax service, you can do so following the instructions here: https://github.com/pressbooks/pb-mathjax?tab=readme-ov-file#installation.
 Once you've launched the service, you can uncomment the relevant line in your local `.env` file.
 Similar sample `.env` variables are provided for optional DocRaptor, Sentry, Redis, and Algolia integrations.
+- `lando info` provides a list of all the services and their ports.
-- You can install or update dependencies in any repo by navigating to the desired location and running `lando composer install` or `lando composer update`.
+- You can install or update dependencies in the container or any repo by navigating to the desired location and running `lando composer install` or `lando composer update`.
 - For SSH access to the appserver you can run: `lando ssh` or `lando ssh -u root` (if you wish to access the appserver as the root user)
-- You can shut down the container running: `lando stop` in the main folder.
+- You can shut down the container by running `lando stop`.
-- `lando info` provides a list of all the services and their ports.
 - Logs can be read with `lando logs`.